 How long do you have to file your hydroplaning accident claim?

 Texas law gives you two years to file your claim under its statute of limitations.
 If you don’t file your case in time, you lose your right to claim.
-Generally, it’s best to file a lawsuit as soon as possible.
+Find out how long to claim injury after a car accident in Texas to ensure you act within the legal timeframe.

 What cars hydroplane the most?